boba2fett/pdftransform/README.md

 ## TODOs

-- make images work with rotation
+- add autodetect for content-types
 - make preview faster by opting out of features

 ## Done